 - provide a social centre

-The SAMU membership fee is $13 per credit to a maximum of nine credits during the Fall, Winter and Spring/Summer terms.
+The SAMU general membership fee is fee is $11.75 per credit to a maximum of fifteen credits during the Fall, Winter and Spring/Summer terms.

 Global Education Fee